acarecor/meet/README.md

 Scenario 3: User can collapse an event to hide details.
 *	Given the user displayed the event details whit more information,
-*	When the user has seen all the information
+*	When the user clicks on the hide details button,
-*	Then the user can collapse the event to hide the details.
+*	Then the user can collapse the event and the details would be hidden.

 ### Feature 3: Specify Number of Events
 As a user,  I should be able to specify the number of events I want to view in the app